100 results listed

 In many ways, the successor to the Gameboy Advance, despite what Nintendo says.
 Like the Game & Watch games of yore, it has two screens.
 It also has touch screen capabilities and a built-in microphone.
 The 2008 upgrade, the Nintendo DSi, brought many...

 Katekyō Hitman Reborn!
-DS Flame Rumble XX
+DS Flame Rumble Hyper

 Nintendo Entertainment System